What’s on the farm today?

 In order to create the compost, we need to nurture the soil in our growing areas we also have 8 compost windrows where we recycle our green waste on-site closing the waste loop and decreasing compost miles.

-We have a temporary produce wash and pack area where we clean and pack produce for our farm stands and CSA, as well as 3 tool and program materials, sheds and finally our office where we do the work to keep this farm and Urban Tilth 7 other sites and programs running.
+We also have a temporary produce wash and pack area where we clean and pack produce for our farm stands and CSA, as well as 2 hoop houses, a chicken mansion (coop) designed and built by the amazing women and girls of Girls Garage, 3 tool and program materials sheds and finally our office where we do the work to keep this farm and Urban Tilth 7 other sites and programs running.

 The Richmond, California weather allows us to keep the farm in production year-round.